18 June 2025

 The instruction for this particular kit contains some truly bizarre statements.
 The tiny text of no more than ten lines claims that the Cougar was "the first swept wing fighter in the world to actually participate in air combat", was "supersonic" and was "the most formidable of all carrier-based aircraft in the world at the time".

-Whatever the age of the model kit, there is no excuses to propagate such nonsense.
+Whatever the age of the model kit, there is no excuse to propagate such nonsense.
 The first swept-wing fighters to see combat were of course the German Me 163 and Me 262 of the WWII fame.
 The Grumman Cougar fighter saw no combat use, and neither was it supersonic.

 As for being "the most formidable"...
 This could be said to be true only if you consider an extremely narrow time band – between 1953 and 1955.
 Within this short period, the Cougar was probably a better performer than the other in-service carrier-based fighters, such as the F9F-5 Panther, F2H-3 Banshee, the British Sea Vampire, Sea Venom and Sea Hawk.
 Afterwards, more capable carrier planes began to enter service with the U.S.Navy, and very soon they completely superseded the Cougar in the fighter and fighter-bomber roles.
 But if the field of view is widened by removing the carrier-based restriction, then we see that there was nothing particularly "formidable" in the Cougar at all: it was a perfectly ordinary day-only light fighter / fighter-bomber, on par with its contemporaries such as the British Hawker Hunter, the French Dassault Mystère IV and the Soviet MiG-17.
 The Cougar was only employed in significant numbers as a fighter because the other fighters of the U.S.Navy – those that have been designed to be a bit more formidable, such as the F7U Cutlass, F3H Demon and F4D Skyray – were handicapped or delayed (due to problems with the engine manufacturer Westinghouse, whose supposedly super-powerful engine has turned out to be a complete and utter failure).